What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Local chain hotels

-Lotte and Shilla are 2 of the most luxurious local brands you will want to try.
+Lotte and Shilla are 2 of the most luxurious local hotel brands you want to try.

 Traditional houses stay

-The traditional houses, also known as “hanok” are not only incredibly photogenic but you can also have a unique experience when staying in one.
+The traditional houses, also known as “hanok,” are incredibly photogenic and offer a unique experience.

-Hanoks are usually found on the northern part of the river, in Bukchon Hanok Village, Eunpyeong Hanok Village, and also in Insadong or Jongno-gu.
+Hanoks are usually found in the northern part of the river, in Bukchon Hanok Village, Eunpyeong Hanok Village, and in Insadong or Jongno-gu.

 Read also: How to get to Bukchon Hanok Village and what to do & see